-Most exposure standards, such as the Threshold Limit Values (TLVs) by the American Conference of Government and Industrial Hygienists (ACGHI) and Permissible Exposure Limits (PELs) by the Occupational Safety and Health Administration (OSHA), are based on the inhalation route of exposure.
-These limits are normally expressed in terms of either parts per million (ppm) or milligrams per cubic meter (mg/m3) concentration in air.
-If a significant route of exposure for a substance is through skin contact, the SDS, PEL and/or TLV will have a "skin" notation.
-Examples of substances where skin absorption may be a significant factor include: pesticides, carbon disulfide, carbon tetrachloride, dioxane, mercury, thallium compounds, xylene and hydrogen cyanide.
+Most exposure standards.
+Such as the Threshold Limit Values (TLVs) by the American Conference of Government and Industrial Hygienists (ACGHI) and Permissible Exposure Limits (PELs) by the Occupational Safety and Health Administration (OSHA), are based on the inhalation route of exposure.
+The limits are expressed in terms of parts per million (ppm) or milligrams per cubic meter (mg/m3) in concentration in air.
+If a significant route of exposure for a substance is through skin contact, the SDS, PEL, and/or TLV will have a "skin" notation.
+Examples of substances where skin absorption may be a significant factor include pesticides, carbon disulfide, carbon tetrachloride, dioxane, mercury, thallium compounds, xylene, and hydrogen cyanide.
 It is important to not exceed PEL and TLV limits.
-These limits are often found on chemical SDS sheets.
+These limits are often found in chemical SDS sheets.